danluu/post-mortems/README.md

 [Netflix](http://techblog.netflix.com/2012/10/post-mortem-of-october-222012-aws.html).
 An EBS outage in one availability zone was mitigated by migrating to other availability zones.

+[Salesforce](https://help.salesforce.com/apex/HTViewSolution?urlname=Root-Cause-Message-for-Disruption-of-Service-on-NA14-May-2016&language=en_US) Initial disruption due to power failure in one datacenter led to cascading failures with a database cluster and file discrepancies resulting in cross data center failover issues.

 [Sentry](http://blog.getsentry.com/2015/07/23/transaction-id-wraparound-in-postgres.html).
 Transaction ID Wraparound in Postgres caused Sentry to go down for most of a working day.

 [Spotify](https://labs.spotify.com/2013/06/04/incident-management-at-spotify/).
 Lack of exponential backoff in a microservice caused a cascading failure, leading to notable service degradation.